FireflyStars/url-shortener/README.md

 - api/shortened-url
 - It must take "destination" field as required property of request body.
 - If the "destination" field is not set or value is invalid, it will show error response with reason
+- You can test the endpoint using PostMan.
+Otherwise , please uncomment the api checking part in dashboard.blade.php. then, rebuild the assets (npm run prod). then you will see the new part to check api endpoint.
 ## Expected json response on success:

 {\